MR-CROFT/TR.Framework-PSVITA/README.md

 To build or run this project for PSVita, you will need:

 🔧 Unity
-Unity 2018.2.19f1 (last Unity version officially compatible with PSVita SDK) PSVita SDK
+Unity 2018.2.19f1 (last Unity version officially compatible with PSVita SDK), PSVita SDK,
-Unity PSVita Editor Support
+Unity PSVita Editor Support,
 PSVita Video Player Plugin (used for pre-rendered cutscenes)

-💻 Optional for PC builds
+💻 Optional for PC builds:
 Unity Standalone Build Support (Windows)

 🎮 Features